 On October 1, 2018, we acquired a fixtures services business as part of Xcerra.
 In the fourth quarter of 2018, our management determined that this business did not align with our core business and was not a strategic fit within our organization.
-As a result, the fixtures services business has been marketed for sale since we acquired Xcerra on October 1, 2018.
-We expect to complete the sale of this business within 12 months and it qualifies to be reported as discontinued operations.
-For financial statement purposes, the results of operations for this business have been segregated from those of continuing operations and are presented in our condensed consolidated financial statements as discontinued operations.
+As a result, the fixtures services business has been marketed for sale since we acquired Xcerra on October 1, 2018 and it has been presented as discontinued operations.
+For financial statement purposes, the results of operations for this business have been segregated from those of continuing operations and are presented in our consolidated financial statements as discontinued operations for all periods presented.